krm-functions/catalog/docs/render-helm-chart.md

 # Render Helm Chart Function

-TL;DR - this `render-helm-chart` KRM function supports Helm chart rendering in declarative pipelines and thus solves the problem of the [baseline version](https://catalog.kpt.dev/render-helm-chart/v0.2/) that it can only be executed imperatively.
+The `render-helm-chart` KRM function supports Helm chart rendering in declarative pipelines and thus solves the problem of the [baseline version](https://catalog.kpt.dev/render-helm-chart/v0.2/) that it can only be executed imperatively.